 Chloe gestured again, casting a second more complex spell and Chaydo was silenced.
 Adepts had a reputation for being the most powerful and skilled magic users far beyond the abilities of ordinary people.
 If one was involved in the investigation it must mean that the guild was taking it very seriously.
 Chloe came down the stairs to talk to the security keepers about the spell that she had used and a senior assistant hurried forward to add the details to a report.
 Dion snagged one of the senior assistants near him for a quick discussion before leading them into the extensive system of connected caverns in the heart of the stone cliff that the village had been tunnelled into.

 People still tinkered in their workshops and there were general stores that would remain open until well after sunset.
 The inns were opening their doors for the evening trade, but there were only three in this small remote mountain village.
-Dion seemed to know where he was going and after making nearly a dozen turns, stepped through an ornately carved archway.
+After making nearly a dozen turns, Dion stepped through an ornately carved archway.
 Inside there was a spacious grotto.
-A single foil in the high ceiling was set to a glorious multihued sunset that was too impossibly beautiful to be real.
+A single foil in the high ceiling displayed a glorious multihued sunset that was too impossibly beautiful to be real.
 Delicate, almost transparent, deposits of limestone had been illuminated to make them into fascinating works of art.
 This wasn’t an average inn, it was a proper restaurant and Devesi halted outside the entrance.

 ‘What's wrong?’
 Karda asked.